-It is an instructional aid (book, chalk & board, picture), an object (such as a globe, or map, or a specimen) or device (such as a DVD or Computer) used by a teacher to enhance or enliven classroom instruction.
+Teaching Support System (Teaching Aids) are instructional aids (book, chalk & board, picture), objects (such as a globe, or map, or a specimen) or devices (such as a DVD or Computer) used by a teacher to enhance or enliven classroom instruction.
 Teaching Aids are instructional materials and devices that help the teacher in carrying out the teaching-learning process.

 - Teaching aids are aids available to the teacher.
 They cannot replace the teacher by any means.

 Teaching aids can be used in any of the core classes.
 There are several types of teaching aids to be utilized in a classroom.

 - Every individual has a tendency to forget.
 Proper use of teaching aids helps to retain more concepts

 - Students can learn better when they are motivated properly through different teaching

 - Teaching aids develop the proper image when the students see, hear, taste, and smell